Rigidity of random stationary measures and applications to point processes: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Thomas Lebl\'e and David Dereudre for insights on Riesz and Coulomb gases, and to Lo\"ic Thomassey and Gabriel Mastrilli for general discussions about hyperuniformity and rigidity.
+I am grateful to Thomas Lebl\'e, David Dereudre, G. Mastrilli and Lo\"ic Thomassey for insights and discussions about Coulomb gases and hyperuniformity.
+I also wish to thank T. Hartnick which pointed out the possible application to quasicrystals.